Computability of Data-Word Transductions over Different Data Domains: Oligomorphic data

 Let $T$ be an \nrt, with $k$ registers, a state space $Q$ and a maximal output length $L$.
 Let $C_1\xrightarrow{u|u_1}D_1$ and $C_2\xrightarrow {u|u_2}D_2$ be runs such that $u_1\mismatch u_2$.
 Then there exists $u'$ of length less than $P(\rn(4k+2),|Q|,L)$ and $u_1',u_2'$, so that $C_1\xrightarrow{u'|u_1'}D_1$, $C_2\xrightarrow {u'|u_2'}D_2$ with $u_1'\mismatch u_2'$.

 \end{lem}

 \begin{proof} Let $\rho_1=C_1\xrightarrow{u|u_1}D_1$ and $\rho_2=C_2\xrightarrow {u|u_2}D_2$ be runs such that $u_1\mismatch u_2$.

-Our goal is to show that either $|u|$ is smaller than some polynomial\footnote{Technically, $5\rn(4k+2)^7\cdot Q^{14}\cdot L^5$ is a suitable such polynomial, although better bounds could be computed.} in $\rn(4k+2),|Q|$ and $L$ or we can remove a synchronous loop in $\rho_1,\rho_2$ while preserving the mismatch.
+Our goal is to show that either $|u|$ is smaller than some polynomial in $\rn(4k+2),|Q|$ and $L$ or we can remove a synchronous loop in $\rho_1,\rho_2$ while preserving the mismatch.
 A synchronous loop is defined as a loop over the same input in the product transducer $T\times T$.
 Let $u_1=\alpha a_1\beta_1$, $u_2=\alpha a_2\beta_2$ with $a_1\neq a_2$.
 We will only consider removing loops that do \emph{not} contain the transitions producing the mismatching letters $a_1$ or $a_2$.

 In order to make things more precise we introduce some useful loop vocabulary.
 An \emph{initial loop} in $\rho=C_1\rightarrow C_2\rightarrow \cdots \rightarrow C_n$ is a loop starting in $C_1$.
 A \emph{simple loop} is a loop $C\rightarrow D\rightarrow \mu(D)$ so that there is no pair of configurations $B,\lambda(B)$ with $\lambda(C)=C$ which occur within the part $D\rightarrow \mu(D)$ of the run.
 Similarly a \emph{simple synchronous loop} is a simple loop over $T\times T$.